data301-2020-winter2/course-project-group_1022/analysis/Monica/README.md

 April 11
 1) Practiced Zoom, movie splicing and youtube uploading in preparation for Zoom recording tomorrow.
 2) Created first draft Powerpoint presenation to address Intro and Conclusion parts of presentation.
+April 12
+1) Recorded takes 1- 12 of Dashboard tour
+2) Attached to repo in misc folder for Akshaj to amalgamate in anticipation of Rynelle's return from her family situation April 13
+1) Recorded takes 13-22 of Dashboard tour
+2) Forwarded to Akshaj for video assembly and submission
+3) Finalized README, attached Video to Repo